By: Sharon Aron Baron

 Here are our top 10 stories of 2014:

 We reported on our archaic Sunday Blue Laws in Tamarac that forbids stores or restaurants from selling or serving alcohol before noon on Sunday.
 This means no drinks at the Colony West Golf Club.
 Not even a Bloody Mary can be served legally before noon on Sunday.
 This would be illegal.

 Thanks to Lauderhill Mayor Richard Kaplan, those laws are repealed in our neighboring city, and most recently, the city commission in Coral Springs just repealed theirs.

-Some would argue, that those that are inconvenienced should just stock up on Saturday.
-This Tamarac law is more about being inconvenienced, this is a religious law that is old and needs to be removed.
-Our residents need to make it clear that this law is a clear violation of the separation of Church and State.
+Some would argue that those that are inconvenienced should stock up on Saturday.
+This Tamarac law is more about being inconvenienced; this is a religious law that is old and needs to be removed.
+Our residents need to clarify that this law is a clear violation of the separation of Church and State.

 9. Parks Reopen on Mondays

 This was big news.
-Since our inception, Tamarac Talk was constantly reporting about how unfair it was our parks were closed every single Monday due to budget cuts.
-Yet, our neighboring cities of Coral Springs, Sunrise, and Lauderhill managed to balance their budgets without shortchanging residents usage of their parks.
-I had spoken to the commission about this, published articles over the years, and finally our residents had enough, and let our City Commission know how they felt about it as well.
+Since our inception, Tamarac Talk constantly reported how unfair that parks were closed every Monday due to budget cuts.
+Yet, our neighboring Coral Springs, Sunrise, and Lauderhill managed to balance their budgets without shortchanging residents’ usage of their parks.
+I had spoken to the commission about this, published articles over the years, and finally, our residents had enough and let our City Commission know how they felt about it as well.

 8. Mayor resuspended from office by Governor Rick Scott

 Back in January 2014, Mayor Beth Talabisco was again suspended by the Governor from office.
 In July 2013, an appeals court ruled that a Broward judge was out of line when she threw out corruption charges against her.